dooboolab-community/react-native-iap/docs/docs/api-reference/methods/get-products.md

 # `getProducts`

-Get a list of products (consumable and non-consumable items, but not subscriptions).
+Get a list of products (consumable and non-consumable items).

 ## Signature